 EISA 2007 modified the ECPA definition of “Federal buildings” to include any building to be constructed by, or for the use of, any Federal agency.
 This term includes buildings built for the purpose of being leased by a Federal agency and privatized military housing.
 (42 U.S.C.
 6832(6)) In addition, the NOPR limited application of the rule to renovations of leased buildings to only those renovations for which a Federal agency has significant control over the renovation design.
-75 FR 63405
+75 FR 63405.

 NRDC commented that there is a disconnect between the rule scope and the ECPA definition, which NRDC believes does not permit the exclusion of buildings that have been built for the purpose of being leased by a Federal agency.
-(NRDC, No. 14 at pp. 4-5) The U.S. Army Corps of Engineers-North Atlantic Division (NAD) commented that it seemed more appropriate to cover Federally leased buildings via the existing EISA 2007 section 435 rules, which require new Federal agency leases to be for Energy Star labeled buildings, since existing buildings will be difficult to retrofit to meet these fossil fuel reductions.
+(NRDC, No. 14 at pp. 4-5) The U.S. Army Corps of Engineers-North Atlantic Division (NAD) commented that it seemed more appropriate to cover Federally leased buildings via the existing EISA 2007 section 435 rules, which require new Federal agency leases to be for ENERGY STAR labeled buildings, since existing buildings will be difficult to retrofit to meet these fossil fuel reductions.
 (NAD, No. 19 at p.
 2) Department of Defense-Office of Under Secretary of Defense (DOD-OUSOD) recommended against applying the rule to any building whose design is not completely under the control of Federal agencies, and suggested that the rule should just state this principle and allow the agencies to apply their own judgment.
 (DOD-OUSOD, No. 25A at p.
 1) EEI asked if there would be a minimum lease period.
 (EEI, No. 10 at p.
 2)

-As detailed in the final Sustainable Design Rule preamble, DOE has decided to remove the “significant control” provision for leased buildings covered under the Sustainable Design Rule and today’s rule because the ECPA definition of “Federal building” makes clear that the rule only applies to buildings built specifically for the Federal government.
+DOE preliminarily has decided to remove the “significant control” provision for leased buildings covered under today’s rule because the ECPA definition of “Federal building” makes clear that the rule applies only to buildings built specifically for the Federal government.
+Significant control, therefore, is implicit in the definition.

-DOE does not believe that a minimum lease period is necessary for this rule.
-DOE’s presumption is that the government would not initiate a solicitation for bids if it intended a short-term lease.
+DOE is aware that compliance with today’s rule for small buildings or spaces that are leased for relatively short periods of time may not be possible.
+DOE also recognizes that at least two Federal agencies utilize contracts for short-term leases.
+Therefore, DOE requests comment on whether there should be a minimum lease period or a minimum rentable square footage threshold.

 6. Federal Buildings Overseas